-The 2019 Subaru Impreza comes in two different body styles–a hatchback and a sedan.
-No matter the body style, however, power comes from a direct-injected 2.0L flat-four engine making 152 horsepower.
+The 2020 Subaru Impreza comes in two different body styles–a hatchback and a sedan.
+No matter the body style, however, power comes from a direct-injected 2.0L flat-4-cylinder engine making 152 horsepower.
 Power is sent to all four wheels via either a standard 5-speed manual transmission or a continuously variable automatic.
 Either way, the Impreza will make an ideal companion for trips into the mountains, where snowy weather is no problem for its all-wheel drive system, which automatically seeks out and send power to the wheels that need it the most.

 The Impreza comes in four different trim levels, with both body styles available every step of the way.
 Trim levels are 2.0i, 2.0i Premium, 2.0i Sport and 2.0i Limited.